In the US alone, roughly half a million people become new business owners every month.

 42% of startups cite a lack of market need as the nail in their coffin.

 So validating and pre-selling your course isn’t just necessary for raking in sales after launch, it’s also crucial for guiding your course creation process in the first place.
+(Plus, it's a good way to jump-start your business and stop procrastination in its tracks.)

 Pre-selling their course helped ProBlogger net almost 5,000 sign-ups for their first course.
 Of those 5,000, over 1,000 became active students.